Use this page to configure the Smoothwall Filter web proxy to suit your organizational needs.

 Proxy avoidance services, such as UltraSurf, might be used to bypass the Smoothwall Filter.
 With this turned on (default behavior), such services are blocked when the initial connection is detected, and a 15-minute partial ban enforced for the user who made the attempt.

 You can create a custom report to view the connection attempts.
-Make sure that the UltraSurf IPs reporting section (found under Guardian) is included.
+Make sure that the UltraSurf IPs reporting section is included.

 Indicates that the Smoothwall Filter can take the client IP address from the X-Forwarded-For header, inserted by downstream proxy or load balancer.
 Using the IP address contained within the header clients can then be identified within the Smoothwall.

-Note: Do not enable the Honor incoming X-Forwarded-For option if you've turned on Leak client IP with X-Forwarded-For headers with an upstream proxy, or with client IP address spoofing.
+Note: Do not turn on the Honor incoming X-Forwarded-For option if you've turned on Leak client IP with X-Forwarded-For headers with an upstream proxy, or with client IP address spoofing.

 The logging mode.

 |Select whether to record host names of devices using the Smoothwall Filter.
 When turned on, you can generate web filter data incorporating host name information.
 It's important that DNS servers exist on the local network and are correctly configured with the reverse DNS of all devices if this option is selected, otherwise performance will suffer.

 |Select whether to record the types of browsers used by users.